Quick overview

-What is the Child Tax Credit and who is entitled to it?
+What is the child tax credit and who is entitled to it?

 Child Tax Credit is a tax benefit that you, as a parent, can claim for each of your dependent children living in the same household as you.
-Not only parents, but also adoptive parents, foster carers or people who have custody of a child by a court order.
+Not only parents, but also adoptive parents, foster carers or people who have custody of a child by court order.
 In legal terms, the Income Tax Act regulates the child allowance.

 Who can claim the child tax credit